Quantum Cryptography / Security Specialist

 • Inventory where and how an organisation uses cryptography, including hidden dependencies in protocols and libraries.

-• Plan and execute migration to NIST post-quantum standards: ML-KEM (Kyber), ML-DSA (Dilithium), FN-DSA (Falcon), and SLH-DSA (SPHINCS+).
+• Plan and execute migration to the finalised NIST post-quantum standards, ML-KEM (Kyber), ML-DSA (Dilithium), and SLH-DSA (SPHINCS+), while tracking the draft FN-DSA (Falcon) standard still under review.

 • Integrate PQC primitives using libraries like liboqs and the Open Quantum Safe project, often in hybrid (classical + PQC) modes.